 Audit Fees.
 Audit fees consist of fees for professional services rendered for the audit of our year-end financial statements and services that are normally provided by Marcum in connection with regulatory filings.
-The aggregate fees of Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in this Annual Report for the respective periods and other required filings with the SEC for the year ended 2022 and for the period from Inception through December 31, 2021 totaled approximately \$159,135 and \$102,351, respectively.
+The aggregate fees of Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in this Annual Report for the respective periods, and other required filings with the SEC for the years ended December 31, 2023 and 2022, totaled approximately \$184,885 and \$159,135, respectively.
 The above amounts include interim procedures and audit fees as well as attendance at Audit Committee meetings.

 Audit-Related Fees.
-Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our financial statements and are not reported under "Audit Fees."
+Audit-related fees consist of fees billed for assurance and services that are reasonably related to performance of the audit or review of our financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-For the year ended 2022 and for the period from Inception through December 31, 2021, we did not pay Marcum for consultations concerning financial accounting and reporting standards.
+For the years ended December 31, 2023 and 2022, we did not pay Marcum for consultations concerning financial accounting and reporting standards.